Darracq and Company London: S.T.D. Motors in 1924

-In early 1924, STD Motors went to the public to borrow funds amounting to around 15 per cent of its fully paid capital.
+In early 1924, S.T.D.
+Motors went to the public to borrow funds amounting to around 15 per cent of its fully paid capital.
 No purpose for the borrowing was published but it is believed to have been to fund Coatalen's ambitions for the group's racing cars.
 Increased profits did not materialise and within five years the group's financial reserves were exhausted and plant and machinery was becoming obsolete and the group's products were becoming outmoded.
-After certain undertakings were made to their bankers the company's preference shareholders received their 1925–1926 dividend — in 1929.
+After certain undertakings were made to its bankers the company's preference shareholders received their 1925–1926 dividend — in 1929.
 The financial problems of the 1920s were thought to have been ended by a court-sanctioned financial reconstruction in June 1930.
 At that time, the substantial accumulated losses were recognised and the ordinary capital chopped down to one-third of its value.
 Financial commentators could see that the only assets were shares in or loans to other companies making evaluation difficult.

 Price Waterhouse & Co was commissioned to report to the board on the financial situation but the board only released a brief summary of Price Waterhouse's recommendations.
 The report's main criticism was the failure of the board to coordinate the members of the group.
 Much greater centralisation was recommended as well as standardisation.

 In late March 1931, the suggestion was made by a specially called committee of shareholders that some "new blood" should be introduced to the board of directors.
-In response the entire STD Motors' board of directors resigned.
+In response the entire S.T.D.
+Motors' board of directors resigned.
 An entirely new board was appointed under the chairmanship of General Sir Travers Clarke.
 The new board immediately set to work to prepare to implement most of the Price Waterhouse recommendations.
 Its members were: Messrs.
 Clarke (chair), Marrian, Newcombe, Neylan and Lord Queenborough.